OPCFoundation/UA-.NETStandard/Fuzzing/Fuzzing.md

 ### Installation of required tools

-The full instructions for setting up sharpfuzz can be found at https://github.com/Metalnem/sharpfuzz/blob/master/README.md.
+The full instructions for setting up sharpfuzz can be found at this [README](https://github.com/Metalnem/sharpfuzz/blob/master/README.md).
 The following steps are required to set up the environment:

 - Open a terminal and run the following commands to install the required packages to compile afl-fuzz: